 Funnel Plot for Comparison Studies

 Note.
 We created the sunset plot with metaviz (Kossmeier et al., 2020), in which different colors represent different ranges of statistical power.
+Note that these power analyses assume that g = -0.13 is the true effect size.

 Figure 4